Lake house wall art

 Start with the room

-Choose lake art that makes the house feel closer to the water.
+Choose lake art that fits a house already shaped by the water.

 Not louder.
 Not more themed.
-Just closer to the banks, the light, the wildlife, and the reason the place matters.
+Just more connected to the banks, the light, the wildlife, the native flowers, and the reason the place matters.